carotene/carotene-docs/quick_overview/serverapi.rst

 In this step we will see how to publish messages and subscribe to channels from the backend.

 This has many use cases.
-You may want to notify a user she has received a message, or you may want to broadcast a message to all your visitors to inform them that a offer is about to expire.
+You may want to notify a user that she has received a message, or you may want to broadcast a message to all your visitors to inform them that an offer is about to expire.

-Publishing to Carotene is easy, you just have to issue a POST request to the api.
+Publishing to Carotene is easy, you just have to issue a POST request to the API.
 You can try to send a message to the scoreboard with CURL:

 .. code-block:: bash